black-ops-registration-tutorial/black-ops-registration-tutorial/README.md

 - Avoid using personally identifiable information.
 - Verify you are on an authentic site by cross-checking links.

-For official tutorials and assistance, visit [Black Ops Official Site](http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion).
+For official tutorials and assistance, visit [Black Ops Official Site](http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion).

 Conclusion

 Following a proper registration process safeguards your Black Ops marketplace account and access.

+Update:  18 September